gregorgasparac/GeoGuessQuiz/README.md

     npm install
     ```

-   -This command will install all the dependencies listed in the package.json, including Express.js.
+   - This command will install all the dependencies listed in the package.json, including Express.js.

 5. **Database Configuration**:
     - Create a MySQL database for GeoGuess Quiz and import the necessary schema.

 6. **Configure Backend**:
     - Create a .env file in the backend folder for sensitive configurations like JWT secrets.
 Here's an example .env file structure:

+    ```bash
     ACCESS_TOKEN_SECRET=your_access_token_secret
     REFRESH_TOKEN_SECRET=your_refresh_token_secret
+    ```

     - ACCESS_TOKEN_SECRET: Used to sign short-lived access tokens for user authentication.
     - REFRESH_TOKEN_SECRET: Used to sign long-lived refresh tokens for re-issuing access tokens.
     - Ensure both secrets are strong and unique.

 ### Security and Authentication
 The application uses JSON Web Token (JWT) for secure user authentication: